Signs and Symptoms of Cognitive Decline

 It’s perfectly normal to experience some degree of anxiety in certain situations, like having to give a speech in front of an audience or taking a test.

-But, when anxiety becomes chronic and excessive, and interferes with your quality of life, that’s when the brain begins to negatively experience its effects.
+When anxiety becomes chronic and excessive, or interferes with your quality of life, that’s when the brain begins to experience its negative effects.

-When a person experiences anxiety, the brain’s amygdala, the hippocampus, and the prefrontal cortex (PFC) become hyperactive
+When a person experiences anxiety, the brain’s amygdala, hippocampus, and prefrontal cortex (PFC) become hyperactive

-These parts of the brain are responsible for sensing dangerwhether that danger is real or imagined.
-They trigger the surge of adrenaline and cortisol (the stress hormone) throughout the body in response to that perceived danger.
-This activates the flight-or-fight response.
+These parts of the brain are responsible for sensing danger, whether that danger is real or imagined.
+They trigger a surge of adrenaline and cortisol (the stress hormone) throughout the body in response to that perceived danger.
+This activates the fight-or-flight response.

-The reaction serves the body well if it is truly in a life-threatening situation because the adrenaline and cortisol allow the body to react quickly with heightened awareness.
+The reaction serves the body well in a truly life-threatening situation because the adrenaline and cortisol allow the body to react quickly with heightened awareness.
 In these cases, the brain is doing exactly what it’s designed to do to protect the body.

 However, your brain’s well-equipped, danger-interpreting processes may be impaired by unhealthy reasoning and inappropriate thought responses.
-How you react to the physical symptoms and interpret the perceived threat will dictate how well you’re able to quell the flight-or-fight response and return to a state of calm.
+How your brain interprets the perceived threat will dictate how well you can quell the fight-or-flight response and return to a state of calm.

-Excessive and prolonged anxiety translates to an overabundance of stress hormones flooding the body’s nervous system.
+Excessive and prolonged anxiety affects brain health by producing an overabundance of stress hormones.
 This can ultimately lead to panic attacks, a more severe side of anxiety.

 An overly anxious brain becomes much like the boy who cried wolf: always on high alert for incoming danger, despite many false alarms.
 In this heightened state, the brain has a harder time reasoning rationally and is less able to interpret real-life danger.

-Studies illustrate stress “reduces hippocampal volume.”
-The hippocampus processes long-term and contextual memory, so persistent anxiety can impact the brain’s ability to store memories, and cause memory loss symptoms.
+Studies illustrate that stress reduces hippocampal volume.
+The hippocampus processes long-term and contextual memory, so persistent anxiety can impact the brain’s ability to store and access our memories.

 Stanford University biological sciences professor Robert Sapolsky noted that research “shows links between long-term stressful life experiences, long-term exposure to hormones produced during stress, and shrinking of the part of the brain involved in some types of memory and learning.”

-That makes treating anxiety early ever more critical as you move closer to your Golden Years.
-Learn more on how stress impacts the brain
+That makes treating anxiety early ever more critical as you move closer to your golden years, especially because stress can have other negative impacts on the brain

 • Your anxiety is limiting your ability to enjoy life.